 Part of a dog’s stress may stem from their breed, especially paired with certain environments.
 Dogs bred for herding and guard dogs, for example, are especially prone to being anxious in urban environments.
 On the flip side, dogs bred to be guide dogs tend to have extremely resilient temperaments.
 That being said, any dogs, regardless of type, can feel stress.
 “Breed is not the whole story,” says Fratt.

 The good news is that dog stress often manifests itself in visible and audible cues that you can pick up on.
-Read on for signs your pup might be stressing, plus steps to take if you think he is—and help calm his nerves in no time.
+Read on for signs your pup might be stressing, plus steps to take if you think he is.

 What Makes Dogs Stress Out

-But no matter where you live, common things can cause your dog stress—like sudden noises from thunderstorms or garbage trucks or just anticipating that their owners are going on vacation (a.k.a. separation anxiety).
+No matter where you live, common things can cause your dog stress.
+These include sudden noises from thunderstorms or garbage trucks or just anticipating that their owners are going on vacation (a.k.a. separation anxiety).
 “Once you determine the kind of anxiety or stress your dog is suffering from, in many cases there can be a predictable schedule to prepare for and help a dog cope through those occurrences,” says McCue-McGrath.